rolsonquadras/wallet-sdk-sample/README.md

 // Start Issuance process
 interaction.authorize() // Ignore the return here

-// Resolve the DID created in previous step val didDoc = didResolver.Resolve("<did-generated-in-previous-step>"))
+// Resolve the DID created in previous step; or if you have diDoc then ignore this step val didDoc = didResolver.Resolve("<did-generated-in-previous-step>"))

 // Call Request credential method